socomsystems/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 	'filesystem_check_changes' => 0,

-Specifies how often the local filesystem (the Nextcloud data/ directory, and NFS mounts in data/) is checked for changes made outside Nextcloud.
+Specifies how often the local filesystem (the cyfrSpaces data/ directory, and NFS mounts in data/) is checked for changes made outside Nextcloud.
 This does not apply to external storages.